Guide

 Planning your approach

-Mapping each task on a Gantt chart can help you build a realistic timeline, and identify what needs to be addressed first in your building projects.
+Mapping each task on a Gantt chart helps you build a realistic timeline and see which tasks to tackle first in your building projects.
 For example, you may discover you need a team of subcontractors to clear and prepare the site, and rent diggers and forklift trucks for the entire duration of this phase.

 Planning your approach means you can see when and where equipment, materials and people are needed.
 Sometimes, it helps to work backwards.
 Start with the delivered project and note the stage before it.
 Keep working backwards until you reach the first stage.